Abdullatif2/TwinShield/README.md

 | `confidence` | number | Should be in `[0, 1]`. |
 | `rationale` | string | Short explanation of the decision. |

-If parsing fails, the JSON schema is violated, or the model selects an out-of-set action, the controller falls back to the first candidate in the DT-ranked candidate list.
+If parsing fails, the JSON schema is violated, or the model selects an out-of-set action, the controller falls back to the first DT-ranked candidate.

 ---

 ## Metrics

-The artifact reports aggregate and attack-specific metrics:
+The experiments reports aggregate and attack-specific metrics:

 | Metric | Meaning |
 |---|---|